 Final year students can also apply

-The MICAT Registration is expected to start from the second week of October 2020 for MICAT 1 and normally closes by the third week of November 2020.
+The MICAT 2024 registration for MICAT 2 has been started.
 The application and registration for MICAT is completely online and the candidates need to provide the following details:

 Work Experience Details